 Teriyaki Sauce is considered vegan.
 The recipe includes Soy Sauce, Ginger, Sugar and Sweet Vinegar or Sake

 Serve Teriyaki Noodles along side many dishes including Teriyaki Beef, Chicken or Pork.
 As well as Hibatchi menu items.
+Also add in cooked chicken, beef, pork or fish and your favorite vegetables for a delicious stir fry noodle bowl.

 - Instant Pot Chicken Teriyaki